 The garden in spring at Nymans

-Spring is leaping onwards with warmer weather bringing buds into flower, and the garden reaching a crescendo of colour.
+As spring leaps forwards, the warmer weather brings buds into flower, and the garden builds to a crescendo of colour.

-In spring the Wall Garden is brim full of lavish displays of flowers, from drifts of bright yellow daffodils underplanted with grape hyacinths, to masses of frothy blossom and camellias.
+In spring the Wall Garden is brim full of lavish displays of flowers, from drifts of bright yellow daffodils to masses of frothy blossom and camellias.
 The garden is a blaze of colour, packed full of dazzling, scented flowers.
-Follow the winding paths through and around this magical area of the garden.
-In April find Chionodoxa forbesii 'Blue', commonly known as ‘Glory of the Snow’, in the Wall Garden.
-This lovely, little bulb is a tantalising prelude of the bluebell displays to come.
+Follow the winding paths through and around this magical area of the garden, taking in the recently re-designed Spring Borders as well as our nationally significant Chilean collection.

 Snakes Head fritillary is one of the most exquisite of Britain‘s native wildflowers, with its delicate chequerboard patterning.
 It can be seen flowering freely in the Wall Garden in April.